Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 As a consequence, these matrices are traceless. \end{corollary} \begin{remark} Notice that the state space of the real quantum theory considered in \cite{Renou2021} is larger than a trace-normalized subset of $\SYRP{n}$, as it is taken to be one of $\SymP{2n}$ and $\SYRP{n} \subset \SymP{2n}$.
 In the case of the map $\Gs$, this is not a problem to restrict the state space to $\SYRP{n}$, as the ``states'' in $\SymP{2n}\setminus \SYRP{n}$ are orthogonal to those in $\SYRP{n}$.

-Provided that the dimension is at least $2n$, the corresponding CQT can be represented in $\SYRP{n}$, and the extra states in $\SYRP{n} \subset \SymP{2n} $ cannot prevent the obtainable probability distributions to be at least those obtainable with the CQT. \end{remark}
+Provided that the dimension is at least $2n$, the corresponding \CNQT can be represented in $\SYRP{n}$, and the presence of extra states, i.e. those in $\SymP{2n}\setminus \SYRP{n}$, cannot prevent the obtainable probability distributions to be at least those obtainable with the \CNQT.
+We will discuss in more details these extra states in~\cref{sec:extension}. \end{remark}

 Going back to the action of $\Gs$ on complex quantum theory, the last aspect of the theory that has not been addressed is its dynamics.
 We start by considering the evolution of a state $\rho$ under unitary dynamics $U$, $\rho \mapsto U \rho U^\dag$.
 Because $\Gs$ is an algebra homomorphism, the action of a unitary transform decomposes into $\G{U \rho U^\dag} = \G{U}\G{\rho}\G{U}^T$.
-We already know what is the image of the set of valid states, so what remains is to characterize the image of unitary matrices through $\Gs$. \begin{definition} A map $S\in\mathbb{R}^{2n\times 2n}$ is
+We already know what the image of the set of valid states is, so what remains is to characterize the image of unitary matrices through $\Gs$. \begin{prop} If $U\in\mathbb{C}^{n\times n}$ is unitary then $\G{U}\in\mathbb{R}^{2n\times 2n}$ is orthogonal \& symplectic.
+This means the following: